OutSystems/docs-product/src/building-apps/ui/patterns/web/numbers/progresscircle.md

 1. On the aggregate screen, click **Filters**, then **Add Filter**.

-1. In the **Filter Condition** pop-up, add the relevant logic for the filter and click **DONE**.
+1. In the **Filter Condition** pop-up, add the relevant logic for the filter and click **Close**.
 In this example, to get all of the shipped orders, we add the following logic:

     `Order.Status = Entities.OrderStatus.Shipped`

     ![Screenshot showing the addition of a filter condition to the GetShippedOrders aggregate](images/progresscircle-14-ss.png "Adding Filter to Aggregate")

 1. Double-click your screen name, and on the **Properties** tab, from the **Progress** drop-down, select **Expression Editor**.
-Enter the logic for the progress circle and click **DONE**.
+Enter the logic for the progress circle and click **Close**.
 This displays the percentage value as the stroke on the Progress Circle.

     In this example, to show the percentage of shipped orders, we add the following: